Sportklub

 league title in 1953-54.
 Numbers twenty and twenty-one were added in 1955-56

-Riegler got among the goals with the consistent Dienst prior to the team
+and in 1956-57 under coach Max Merkel.
+Johann Riegler scored the goals with the consistent Dienst prior to the team finishing as league runners-up in 1957-58 and 1958-59.

-Kumhofer led the Hütteldorfer.
+Kumhofer leading the Hütteldorfer.
+The 1950s

 also saw Rapid compete in the European Cup.
-In 1955-56 they went out in the
+In 1955-56, they went out in the

-to another Austrian championship in 1959-60 with Hanappi skippering the line up.
+to another Austrian championship in 1959-60 with Hanappi skippering the line-up.

 The team was